General Information

 Figure 2 shows the covered tribune.

-The suspender is marked by the letter S, and the two white triangles mark the pinned support positions of the steel roof structure.
+The suspender is marked by the letter S, and the two white triangles mark the pinned support locations of the steel roof structure.
 Suppose a suspender arrangement between the actual position and the red line.

-The back diagonal is marked by the letter D. Suppose a back diagonal arrangement between the actual position and the red line (vertical arrangement).
+Suppose a back diagonal arrangement between the actual position and the red line (vertical arrangement).

 Would placing the back diagonal in a vertical position (external foundation required) be more efficient than connecting the diagonal to the RC structure?